 My name is Billy, I am 17 years old and an A-level student.
 I decided to volunteer with Me2 Club when I saw the difference they were making in the community.
 I am a scout leader outside of Me 2 Club and saw the confidence given to young people that allowed them to fully participate in activities and push themselves further every time.

-I would love to continue volunteering with Me 2 Club for the foreseeable future as not only has it allowed P to develop skills, it has allowed me to develop new skills as well.
+I would love to continue volunteering with Me 2 Club for the foreseeable future as not only has it allowed Pierce to develop skills, it has allowed me to develop new skills as well.
 Volunteering with Me 2 Club showcases key skills that you possess to any future employers or university admissions tutors.
 To conclude, I would say Me 2 Club is the most fulfilling, rewarding and enjoyable start to my week and I wouldn’t change it for the world.

 My name is Faith, and I have been working with Me2 Club for 6 years, I joined the charity when I was studying for my degree at Reading University and I was keen to engage in a range of different activities supporting children and adults.
-In my role I was matched with K, and together we attend Girl Guides.
+In my role I was matched with Kathryn, and together we attend Girl Guides.